CrendKing/avisynth_filter/README.md

 This function serves as a heuristic to disconnect the AviSynth Filter from DirectShow filter graph.
 Put at the end of the script file.

 It can be used to avoid unnecessary processing and improve performance if the script does not modify the source.
-Must NOT be used during live reloading.
+Avoid to use it during live reloading.

 This function takes no argument.